 If you’re visiting with very young children, know that Mather Point and the brief trail that stretches west from there are paved and stroller-friendly.
 For more serious hiking, bring a good carrier like the Tula; if you do plan on serious hiking with baby in tow during the sunny months you could consider the Deuter Kid Comfort line, which offers kids a higher position to enjoy the view and a great sun shade (in addition to excellent comfort for mom and dad).

 If you want a great off-the-beaten path experience at the Grand Canyon, head to Toroweap!
+For an in-depth experience on the Colorado Plateau, consider a few days of backpacking and roadtripping in the region.

 You can find some more interesting information about visiting Grand Canyon National Park here.